 A small comment about the role of the Director.
 For all the films I worked on, the "FILM" was not always what the director imagined.
-And one tiny word about the Director, because I also did this job (Hoa Binh, Operation Leopard, S.A.S. à San Salvador).

-A Director is the person who is always right, never tired, never thirsty or hungry, who has temper tantrums and never sees the time go by, does not have a watch, and is always "de mauvaise foi."

-("De mauvaise foi" is an existential philosophical term for being under pressure from the forces of society).
+And one tiny word about the Director, also because I also did this job (Hoa Binh, Operation Leopard, SAS à San Salvador).
+A Director is the person who is always right, who is never tired, never thirsty or hungry, who has temper tantrums and never sees the time go by, does not have a watch, and is always "de mauvaise foi" (existential philosophical term for being under pressure from the forces of society.)